karlstav/cava/SHADERS.md

 cava can use SDL/OpenGL to render custom glsl shaders.

-The shader files must be placed in $HOME/.config/cava/shaders
+The shader files are loaded from the folder `$HOME/.config/cava/shaders`

 under [output] set `method` to 'sdl_glsl'